 The Doors' Jim Morrison was definitely the red to all the others' blue.
 In a biography, Morrison is recounted as saying that keyboardist and band elder (by about 5 years) Ray Manzarek could give him a certain Disapproving Look and he'd know he'd "gone too far".
 But boy did he go pretty far a lot of the time....

 Most lead singers are probably going to be comparatively red by virtue of them being the main stage presence and the voice of the band, and expectations of being particularly energetic in concerts.

 The two major singers and songwriters for the Eagles, Don Henley and Glenn Frey, presented a red-blue contrast.
 Henley's rougher and raspier voice was generally put to use in their more energetic or "harder" ("Life in the Fast Lane", "Those Shoes"), or more emotional ("Desperado", "Wasted Time") songs.
 Frey's easier, smoother voice generally goes to the easy countryish songs ("Take it Easy", "Tequila Sunrise", "New Kid in Town").
 Henley is red, Frey is blue.
 (And in their respective solo careers the contrast becomes more apparent.)

-Comparing the big two "British Invasion" bands of the early 60s, the Rolling Stones and The Beatles, the Rolling Stones played red to the Beatles' blue in their little rivalry.
-Even as the Beatles got harder and edgier in the late 60s, the Stones continued to be on the red side of them.
+Comparing the big two "British Invasion" bands of the early 60s, The Rolling Stones and The Beatles, the Rolling Stones played red to the Beatles' blue in their little rivalry.
+Even as the Beatles got Darker and Edgier in the late 60s, the Stones continued to be on the red side of them.

 Heavy Metal has many subgenres that form this dynamic with each other; a well-known example being the dynamic between Black Metal (Blue; focused on atmosphere and ambiance) and Death Metal (Red; focused on aggression and intensity).